The Amazon rainforest near Puyo and the colonial city of Cuenca.

 With Sandra on the bridge leading to the village where I slept.

-Children in the village.
+Children in the indigenous village.

 The head of the village.